Display git log

 f33b301 solve type mistake

-Above command will show your all commits that you had made for implementing foo-feature
+Above command will show your all commits that you had made for implementing foo-feature feature.

 git rebase -i origin/master